Winchester and Western Railroad: Revitalization (1972-2019)

-In recent years, the Winchester and Western has seen a revival of sorts.
-In 1986, it purchased the Conrail (formerly Pennsylvania RR/Penn Central) "Winchester Secondary" line from Winchester to Williamsport, Maryland.
-In 1987, it purchased three shortlines in southern New Jersey.
+In 1972, Unimin purchased the sand mine at Gore from Virginia Glass Sand.
+They restarted the Winchester and Western railroad, and began operations, shipping sand from Gore to Unimin customers.
+In 1986, it purchased the Conrail (formerly Pennsylvania RR/Penn Central) "Winchester Secondary" line from Winchester to Williamsport, Maryland, and in 1987, it purchased three shortlines in southern New Jersey.
 The company now has two divisions; the "Virginia Division," and the "New Jersey Division."
 Both serve Unimin interests, as well as other freight.
 Both have connections with the two eastern mainline railroads, CSX Transportation and the Norfolk Southern Railway.
-In September 2019 the business was purchased by OmniTRAX.